-ine 30, 2017 ember 31, 2016 Long-term debt \$ 8,000 \$ 8,000 Less debt discount, net of current portion (357) (537) Long-term debt, net of debt discount 7,643 7,463 Less current portion of long-term debt (1,600) (333) Long-term debt, net of current portion \$ 6,043 \$ 7,130 Current portion of long-term debt \$ 1,600 \$ 333 Current portion of debt discount (438) Current portion of long-term debt, net \$ 1,162 \$ 333
+Μ December 31, 2018 Long-term debt \$ 7,000 \$ 7,000 Less debt discount, net of current portion (196) (257) Long-term debt, net of debt discount 6,804 6,743 Less current portion of long-term debt (2,100) (1,400) Long-term debt, net of current portion \$ 4,704 \$ 5,343 Current portion of long-term debt \$ 2,100 \$ 1,400 Current portion of debt discount (294) (316) Current portion of long-term debt, net \$ 1,806 \$ 1,084

-In January 2017, the Company entered into a second amendment to its Amended and Restated Loan and Security Agreement with Silicon Valley Bank (the 2017 Amended SVB Loan) under which the Company borrowed \$8.0 million, all of which was immediately used to repay the Company's existing loan with SVB (the 2015 Amended SVB Loan).
-In accordance with the terms of the 2015 Amended SVB Loan, the Company paid a final payment of \$0.9 million associated with the pay off of the 2015 Amended SVB Loan.
+In May 2018, the Company entered into a third amendment to its Amended and Restated Loan and Security Agreement with Silicon Valley Bank (the 2018 Amended SVB Loan) under which the Company borrowed \$7.0 million, all of which was immediately used to repay the Company's existing loan with SVB (the 2017 Amended SVB Loan).
+In accordance with the terms of the 2017 Amended SVB Loan, the Company paid a final payment of \$0.3 million associated with the payoff of the 2017 Amended SVB Loan.
 The transaction was accounted for as a debt modification.

-The 2017 Amended SVB Loan provides for interest to be paid at a rate of 8.55% per annum.
-Interest-only payments are due monthly through December 2017, which will be extended through June 2018 in the event certain conditions are met.
-Thereafter, in addition to interest accrued during such period, the monthly payments will include an amount equal to the outstanding principal at

-December 31, 2017 (or June 30, 2018, as applicable) divided by 30 months.
+The 2018 Amended SVB Loan provides for interest to be paid at a rate of 9.0% per annum.
+Interest-only payments are due monthly through June 30, 2019, which may be extended through November 30, 2019 in the event certain conditions are met.
+Thereafter, in addition to interest accrued during such period, the monthly payments will include an amount equal to the outstanding principal at June 30, 2019, or November 30, 2019, as applicable, divided by 30 months.
 At maturity (or earlier prepayment), the Company is also required to make a final payment equal to 4.0% of the original principal amount borrowed.

-The 2017 Amended SVB Loan provides for prepayment fees of 3.0% of the outstanding balance of the loan if the loan is repaid prior to January 26, 2018, 2.0% of the amount prepaid if the prepayment occurs after January 25, 2018 but prior to January 25, 2019 and 1.0% of the amount prepaid if the prepayment occurs thereafter.
+The 2018 Amended SVB Loan provides for prepayment fees of 2.0% of the amount prepaid if the prepayment occurs after May 3, 2019 but prior to May 3, 2020 and 1.0% of the amount prepaid if the prepayment occurs thereafter.

-Except as described above, the 2017 Amended SVB Loan is subject to the same material terms set forth in the 2015 Amended SVB Loan Agreement.
-Consistent with the terms of the 2015 Amended SVB loan agreements, the 2017 Amended SVB Loan is collateralized by substantially all of the Company's assets, other than the Company's intellectual property, and contains customary conditions of borrowing, events of default and covenants, including covenants that restrict the Company's ability to dispose of assets, merge with or acquire other entities, incur indebtedness and make distributions to holders of the Company's capital stock.
-Should an event of default occur, including the occurrence of a material adverse change, the Company could be liable for immediate repayment of all obligations under the 2017 Amended SVB Loan.
+The 2018 Amended SVB Loan is collateralized by substantially all of the Company's assets, other than the Company's intellectual property, and contains customary conditions of borrowing, events of default and covenants, including covenants that restrict the Company's ability to dispose of assets, merge with or acquire other entities, incur indebtedness and make distributions to holders of the Company's capital stock.
+Should an event of default occur, including the occurrence of a material adverse change, the Company could be liable for immediate repayment of all obligations under the 2018 Amended SVB Loan.
+As of March 31, 2019, the Company was in compliance with all covenants and conditions of the 2018 Amended SVB Loan.

-In connection with the second amendment, the Company issued Silicon Valley Bank (SVB) a warrant to purchase 46,692 shares of its common stock at an exercise price of \$5.14 per share.
-The warrant is fully exercisable and expires on January 25, 2024.
-The fair value of the warrant and the final payment related to the 2017 Amended SVB Loan were recorded as debt discounts and are being amortized to interest expense using the effective interest method over the term of the debt, in addition to the remaining unamortized discounts related to the 2015 Amended SVB Loan.
+In connection with the 2018 Amended SVB Loan, the Company issued SVB a warrant to purchase 53,639 shares of its common stock at an exercise price of \$2.61 per share.
+The warrant is fully exercisable and expires on May 3, 2025.
+The fair value of the warrant and the final payment related to the 2018 Amended SVB Loan were recorded as debt discounts and are being amortized to interest expense using the effective interest method over the term of the debt, in addition to the remaining unamortized discounts related to the 2017 Amended SVB Loan.

-At June 30, 2017, the Company had the following exercisable outstanding warrants for the purchase of common stock issued in connection with the Company's loan agreements with SVB:
+At March 31, 2019, the Company had the following exercisable outstanding warrants for the purchase of common stock issued in connection with the Company's loan agreements with SVB: